 Look closely into the franchise’s marketing strategy and decipher whether it is well-designed and adaptive to your target market and proven effective over time.
 It should come at a price that your budget can accommodate.
 You may also explore if the franchisor is receptive to marketing ideas from its franchisees.

 A good franchisor has a list of its existing franchisees and readily offers it to a potential franchisee for checking.
-It maintains a good relationship with its franchisees by being attentive to their needs and providing the support they need.
-Allowing franchisees to organize themselves and negotiate terms with the company is also an indicator that the franchisor values their inputs and treats them as partners in the business rather than subordinates.
+Moreover it maintains a good relationship with its franchisees by being attentive to their needs and providing the support they need.
+Allowing franchisees to organize themselves and negotiate terms with the company is also an indicator that the franchise or values their inputs and treats them as partners in the business rather than subordinates.

 Most franchise packages boast of their franchisees’ remarkable sales performance.
 It is easy to fall for this statistic.
 Keep in mind that another location’s profit margin may be significantly different from your branch due to a number of factors.
-Ask for evidence of the earning projections and a comprehensive documentation of the performance of other franchises to see the bigger picture.
+Ask for proof of financial projections and a comprehensive documentation of the performance of other franchises to see the bigger picture.

-The company should be able to provide training to your staff not just at the beginning, but also refresher courses and support during actual operations.
+The company should be able to provide training to your staff not just at the beginning.
+Moreover it should offer also refresher courses and support during actual operations.
 Probe and compare the level of support provided in various areas of the business like construction, technology, marketing, etc.

 What are the different fees that you need to pay initially and throughout the business lifespan?
 Are there hidden fees?
 Will your budget be enough to cover all the expenses?